KingerNL/Computer_Vision_Eindopdracht/README.md

 └── requirements.txt
 ```

-By the time of this writing we are still making the deep learning algoritm.
+By the time of this writing we are still making the deep learning algoritm (Using Detectron 2).

 ## How to run <a name = "how_to_run"></a>